Tyler452/Tic-Tac-Toe/README.md

 - Used `PieceForPlayer()` to create X or O pieces depending on the current player.
 - Implemented checks for winners (rows, columns, diagonals) and draws.
 - Added `stateString()` / `setStateString()` to serialize and restore the board.

+The AI uses the Negamax algorithm with alpha-beta pruning to simulate all possible moves, score outcomes for both players, and pick the move that helps its chances of winning.